-There's a certain beauty to how mother's half empty liquor bottles glow like amber in 8 a.m. sunshine.
-I sometimes get up early to have breakfast with Chloe before she disappears to the agency downtown.
+There's a certain beauty to how mother's half empty liquor bottles glow like amber in 8 AM sunshine.
+I sometimes get up early to have breakfast with Chloe before she disappears to her ad agency work downtown.
 She came back to me at the end of summer but something was different in the way she looked over her shoulder when we walked together, arm in arm.

 brandy in her morning coffee but less so than before.
 "It's C" she says

 in a resigned exhalation when I ask.
 She always uses his first name when

 she talks about him, never father or dad, as if those words would cut

 In a few hours I will hear her keys

 in the lock again, her heels making music on the hallway marble, her

 coat thrown carelessly on my bed.
 She will ask me to smoke with her on

 the balcony and the cool winds will dance under our dresses.
 Everything

 that begins must come to an end, even for us, but not just yet unless we